Danylo Hetmantsev

-Biography
+Danylo Olexandrovych Hetmantsev (Данило Олександрович Гетманцев; born 26 April 1978) is a Ukrainian pro-Russian politician, lawyer and scientist.
+He was an assistant to Volodymyr Sivkovych, a member of Parliament of Ukraine from the pro-Russian Party of Regions, who is suspected of treason for creating a network of Russian agents in Ukraine.
+Since 2019, he has been a Member of Parliament of Ukraine of the 9th convocation from the Servant of the People party.
+He is the Chairman of the Verkhovna Rada Committee on Finance, Taxation and Customs Policy.
+He is listed in the database of the Myrotvorets.
+He is a Doctor of Law, professor.

+Danylo Hetmantsev's activities as the Head of the Verkhovna Rada's Finance Committee are often criticized by Ukrainian business.
+Ukrainian entrepreneurs accuse the MP of lobbying for destructive decisions not only for business, but also for the economy of Ukraine as a whole.

+He is known for his pro-Russian views, in particular, for his statements in protection of the Russian language and Russian culture in Ukraine, comparing Ukraine's language laws to fascism; opposed the closure of pro-Russian TV channels 112 Ukraine, ZIK and NewsOne, associated with pro-Russian oligarch Viktor Medvedchuk; advocated the resumption of water supply to Crimea; sympathized with the Lukashenko regime.

+Early life

+Danylo Hetmantsev was born in Kyiv, Ukraine.

-In 1995, Hetmantsev graduated from the Ukrainian Humanities Lyceum of Taras Shevchenko National University of Kyiv (KNU).
+In 1995, he graduated from the Ukrainian Humanities Lyceum of Taras Shevchenko National University of Kyiv (KNU).
 In 2000 he obtained diploma with honors at the Faculty of Law of KNU.

 Hetmantsev, being a 19-year-old student, together with his acquaintances founded the MolodSportLoto company (MSL) as an alternative to the state monopoly in the gambling business.

+Political career

 Hetmantsev worked as an assistant to Volodymyr Sivkovych, a Member of Parliament of Ukraine from the pro-Russian Party of Regions.

-In the parliamentary elections of 2019, he was included in the list of the party "Servant of the People" under №20.
+In the parliamentary elections of 2019, he was included in the list of the party "Servant of the People" under No.20.

 In the summer of 2019, during the parliamentary elections, he called for the restoration of water supply from mainland Ukraine to Crimea, annexed by Russia in 2014.

-Drafting of bills

-One of the participants of drafting: